-The child-friendly schools model is holistic, but simple one at heart: Schools should operate in the best interests of the child and for all children.
-They are designed and run in a way that ensures that all children can learn in a safe, healthy, secure, stimulating and protected environment.
+The concept behind child-friendly education (CFE) is simple at heart: Schools should operate in the best interests of the child.
+They should be designed and run in a way that ensures that all children can learn in a safe, healthy, secure, stimulating and protected environment.

 UNICEF in Action

-Safe and protective: They ensure that all children can learn in a safe and protective environment.
-This is increasingly supported by strong violence-prevention policies and innovative mechanisms that allow pupils to safely report abuse.
+Safe and protective: CFE is supported by strong violence-prevention policies and innovative mechanisms that allow pupils to safely report abuse.
 This is particularly important when assisting children affected by natural and man-made emergencies.

 Results for Children